 \section{Experiments}

-In this section, we demonstrate the usefulness of our fast convolution approach to computing Euclidean distance functions on a bounded 2D and 3D grid.
-As we discussed before in Section~\ref{sec:numericalissues}, in order to improve the computational accuracy of our technique we go beyond the precision supported by the double floating-point numbers (64 bits) and resort to arbitrary precision packages like the GNU multiple-precision library (GMP)~\cite{GMP} and MPFR~\cite{Fousse07}.
+In this section we demonstrate the usefulness of our fast convolution approach to computing Euclidean distance functions on a bounded 2D and 3D grid.
+As we discussed before in Section~\ref{sec:numericalissues} we go beyond the precision supported by the double floating-point numbers (64 bits) and resort to the GNU multiple-precision library (GMP) and MPFR arbitrary precision packages to improve the computational accuracy of our technique.
 For the following experiments we used $p=512$ precision bits.